HeyPublisher/amazon-book-store/readme.txt

 **Configure the ASIN pool**

 Navigate to 'Settings' -> 'Amazon Book Store' and add the ASINs for the products you want to be displayed in the widget.
-See [What are ASINs](http://www.amazon.com/gp/seller/asin-upc-isbn-info.html) for more information.
+See [How to Find Amazon ASINs](http://askville.amazon.com/find-Amazon-ASIN-product-details-page/AnswerViewer.do?requestId=11106037) for more information.
 There are two categorizations of settings:

 * POST Specific:  If set, these products will be displayed when users are reading the designated POST.
 * Default: If the request is to a POST that does not have specific ASINs defined, then the widget will display products from this group.